orbitearn/orbit-controller/README.md

 ### Project Description

-***equinox-voter-controller*** is a script running Express.js server to send `PushByAdmin` msg to voter contract every minute, rebalance delegation DAO weights sending `PlaceVoteAsDao` msg to voter contract every hour (if the condition is met), provide REST API for data from Eclipse Fi core contracts and store historical data in MongoDB
+***orbit-controller*** (distribution controller) is a script running Express.js server to update contract state and DB data periodically.
+It pauses the contract, queries estimated aUSDC price from strategy controller, collects user data, calculates expected total yield, USDC yield and assets to buy.
+After that it sends the tx to claim yield, swap assets and update aUSDC price in the contract (finally the contract will be unpaused automatically).
+Also it stores historical data in MongoDB and provides REST API for all time data

 ### Settings (Ubuntu 22.04)